European Larch

 Larix decidua

-Larch — European Larch (Larix decidua) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
-It matures to about 40–70 ft tall and 25–40 ft wide, and needs medium to high water.
+European Larch (Larix decidua) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+It matures to about 40–70 ft tall and 25–40 ft wide, needs medium to high water, and prefers full sun.

 medium to high water40–70 ft tall and 25–40 ft wideDeer-resistant